Maimonides: Influence and legacy

-Because of his path-finding synthesis of Aristotle and Biblical faith, Maimonides had an influence on the great Christian theologian Saint Thomas Aquinas who refers to Maimonides in several of his works, including the Commentary on the Sentences.
+Because of his path-finding synthesis of Aristotle and Biblical faith, Maimonides had an influence on Christian theologian Thomas Aquinas who refers to Maimonides in several of his works, including the Commentary on the Sentences.

-Maimonides's combined abilities in the fields of theology, philosophy and medicine make his work attractive today as a source during discussions of evolving norms in these fields, particularly medicine.
+Maimonides' combined abilities in the fields of theology, philosophy and medicine make his work attractive today as a source during discussions of evolving norms in these fields, particularly medicine.
 An example is the modern citation of his method of determining death of the body in the controversy regarding declaration of death to permit organ donation for transplantation.

 Maimonides and the Modernists

 Maimonides remains one of the most widely debated Jewish thinkers among modern scholars.
 He has been adopted as a symbol and an intellectual hero by almost all major movements in modern Judaism, and has proven important to philosophers such as Leo Strauss; and his views on the importance of humility have been taken up by modern humanist philosophers.

-In academia, particularly within the area of Jewish Studies, the teaching of Maimonides has been dominated by traditional scholars, generally Orthodox, who place a very strong emphasis on Maimonides as a rationalist; one result is that certain sides of Maimonides's thought, including his opposition to anthropocentrism, have been obviated.
+In academia, particularly within the area of Jewish Studies, the teaching of Maimonides has been dominated by traditional scholars, generally Orthodox, who place a very strong emphasis on Maimonides as a rationalist; one result is that certain sides of Maimonides' thought, including his opposition to anthropocentrism, have been obviated.
 There are movements in some postmodern circles to claim Maimonides for other purposes, as within the discourse of ecotheology.
-Maimonides's reconciliation of the philosophical and the traditional has given his legacy an extremely diverse and dynamic quality.
+Maimonides' reconciliation of the philosophical and the traditional has given his legacy an extremely diverse and dynamic quality.

 Tributes and memorials

 Maimonides has been memorialized in numerous ways.
 For example, one of the Learning Communities at the Tufts University School of Medicine bears his name.
 There is also Maimonides School in Brookline, Massachusetts, Maimonides Academy School in Los Angeles, California, Lycée Maïmonide in Casablanca, the Brauser Maimonides Academy in Hollywood, Florida, and Maimonides Medical Center in Brooklyn, New York.
 Beit Harambam Congregation, a Sephardi synagogue in Philadelphia, Pennsylvania, is named after him.

 Issued from 8 May 1986 to 1995, the Series A of the Israeli New Shekel featured an illustration of Maimonides on the obverse and the place of his burial in Tiberias on the reverse on its 1-shekel bill.

+Maimonides is one of the heroes of the novel Century 21, Normal IL, Dalkey Archive Press, 1992 by Ewa Kuryluk.

-In 2004, conferences were held at Yale, Florida International University, Penn State, and the Rambam Hospital in Haifa, Israel, which is named after him.
+In 2004, conferences were held at Yale University, Florida International University, Penn State, and Rambam Hospital in Haifa, Israel, which is named after him.
 To commemorate the 800th anniversary of his death, Harvard University issued a memorial volume.
 In 1953, the Israel Postal Authority issued a postage stamp of Maimonides, pictured.

-In March 2008, during the Euromed Conference of Ministers of Tourism, The Tourism Ministries of Israel, Morocco and Spain agreed to work together on a joint project that will trace the footsteps of the Rambam and thus boost religious tourism in the cities of Córdoba, Fes and Tiberias.
+In March 2008, during the Euromed Conference of Ministers of Tourism, The Tourism Ministries of Israel, Morocco and Spain agreed to work together on a joint project that will trace the footsteps of the Rambam and thus boost religious tourism in the cities of Córdoba, Fez and Tiberias.

 Between December 2018 and January 2019 the Israel Museum held a special exhibit dedicated to the writings of Maimonides.